Drew Gilbert: Amateur career

 Gilbert attended Stillwater Area High School in Stillwater, Minnesota.
 As a junior, he helped lead Stillwater to their first state championship since 1991, striking out 15 batters and throwing over 115 pitches in a complete-game shutout.
-He finished his junior year batting .400 alongside going 7–1 with a 0.63 ERA and 100 strikeouts over 55 2/3 innings.
+He finished his junior year with a .400 batting average alongside going 7–1 with a 0.63 ERA and 100 strikeouts over 55 2/3 innings as a pitcher.
 As a senior in 2019, he was named the St. Paul Pioneer Press Baseball Player of the Year, the Star Tribune Metro Player of the Year, and Minnesota Mr. Baseball.
 He finished his senior year with 97 strikeouts while giving up only one run over 49 innings alongside batting .370 with eight stolen bases.
 He was selected by the Minnesota Twins in the 35th round of the 2019 Major League Baseball draft but did not sign.
 He originally committed to play college baseball for the Oregon State Beavers, but switched his commitment to the Tennessee Volunteers after a coaching change at Oregon State during the summer before his freshman year of college.

 During his freshman year at Tennessee in 2020, Gilbert pitched eight innings and made ten starts in the outfield before the season was cancelled due to the COVID-19 pandemic.
 As a sophomore in 2021, Gilbert became Tennessee's starting center fielder.
 He was named Southeastern Conference (SEC) Newcomer of the Week twice during the season.
-He garnered national attention after he hit an ultimate grand slam versus the Wright State Raiders in the first round of the 2021 NCAA Division I baseball tournament, leading the Volunteers to a 9–8 win.
+He garnered national attention after he hit a walk-off grand slam versus the Wright State Raiders in the first round of the 2021 NCAA Division I baseball tournament, leading the Volunteers to a 9–8 win.
 He was subsequently named the Most Outstanding Player of the Knoxville Regional after hitting a home run in all three games of the regional, helping Tennessee reach their first Super Regional in 16 years.
-He finished the season having started 67 games with a slash line of .274/.341/.437 with ten home runs, 62 RBIs, and ten stolen bases.
+He finished the season having started 67 games with a slash line of .274/.341/.437 with ten home runs, 62 runs batted in (RBI), and ten stolen bases.
 Gilbert was named to the USA Baseball National Collegiate Team after the season alongside teammate Blade Tidwell.

 Gilbert returned as Tennessee's starting center fielder in 2022 and was named to the All SEC-First Team.
 During Tennessee's first game of the Super Regional versus the Notre Dame Fighting Irish, Gilbert was ejected and subsequently suspended one game for arguing a strike call.
 He returned for the third and final game of the Super Regional, but Tennessee lost, thus ending their season.
-Gilbert finished the season having appeared in 58 games, compiling a slash line of .362/.455/.673 with 11 home runs, 70 RBIs, and 21 doubles.
+Gilbert finished the season having appeared in 58 games, compiling a slash line of .362/.455/.673 with 11 home runs, 70 RBI, and 21 doubles.